krisleech/axe/README.md

 * consumer publishing new streams
 * stats for each stream and consumer

-To get asynchronicity you need Rubinus or JRuby.

 ## Setup

 Currently Axe has no application template.